lhndl93/100DaysOfCodePython/README.md

-# 100DaysOfCodePython
-olutions for challenges from 100 Days Of Python @ Replit
+# 100 Days Of Python @ Replit
+David Morgan runs a brilliant Python course at Replit.

+This is just the repository with my solutions.